-- 1) Self-employed persons or undertakings with their place of residence or registered office outside the EEA or Switzerland and their employees may provide a cross-border service during a period of no more than eight days within a period of 90 days.
-The visa requirement shall remain reserved. - 2) The provision of a cross-border service shall be subject to the notification requirement.
-The notification shall be made at the Migration and Passport Office no later than two working days prior to the provision of the service. - 3) A cross-border service is defined as a business activity in Liechtenstein for a limited period of time, which is usually provided against payment. - 4) The Government shall provide further details by ordinance.
+1) Self-employed persons or undertakings with their place of residence or registered office outside the EEA or Switzerland and their employees may provide a cross-border service during a period of no more than eight days within a period of 90 days.
+The visa requirement shall remain reserved.

+2) The provision of a cross-border service shall be subject to the notification requirement.
+The notification shall be made at the Migration and Passport Office no later than two working days prior to the provision of the service.

+3) A cross-border service is defined as a business activity in Liechtenstein for a limited period of time, which is usually provided against payment.